 #1 A Groundhog Day, horror mystery

 The story centers mostly around a group of friends living in Hinamizawa.
-There is the klutzy and cuteness-obsessed Rena, the competitive tomboy Mion, the bratty trickster Satoko, cute shrine maiden Rika, and Keiichi, who has just recently moved into town and has befriended the others by joining the club where they play games together.
-While these kids appear like the ordinary cast of a slice-of-life show, when the festival night approaches they find themselves being both the victims and the perpetrators of the curse, so to say.
+There is the klutzy and cuteness-obsessed Rena, the competitive tomboy Mion, the bratty trickster Satoko, cute shrine maiden Rika, and Keiichi.
+He has just recently moved into town and has befriended the others by joining the club where they all play games together.
+While these kids appear like the ordinary cast of a slice-of-life show, when the festival night approaches they find themselves being both the victims and the perpetrators of the curse.

 The story is set up as a series of arcs that each last a number of episodes and which retell the same events over and over again.
 Each one deals with the curse, but each of them also plays out differently.
 For starters, each story has different triggers to it that ultimately lead one character or another to become involved in the curse and harm their friends.
 In the first story, it’s Keiichi’s insistence on investigating the legend that alienates him from the girls, whereas in the second story depression over a one-sided romance is the fire that lights the fuse.
 When the damage is done, the story resets and we watch the events again, but this time with new triggers and events being shuffled.

 This Groundhog Day approach to storytelling is kept interesting because we constantly see something new.
-In the first arc, Keiichi spends the festival with his friends, whereas in the second he spends it with a love interest, which causes us to discover new pieces of the puzzle.
-Through these repeated events we slowly collect all the information needed to figure out the truth behind Hinamizawa, the cast of characters, and the true perpetrators behind the curse.
-The next challenge, then, is to actually prevent it and create a future wherein Keiichi and his friends never fight one another or die through other means
+In the first arc, Keiichi spends the festival with his friends, whereas in the second he spends it with a love interest.
+This allows us to discover new pieces of the puzzle, even if the storyline itself ends in tragedy.
+Through these repeated events we slowly collect all the information needed to figure out the truth behind Hinamizawa and its curse.
+The next challenge, then, is to actually prevent it and create a future wherein Keiichi and his friends are all fine.

 The story to Higurashi is a straight 10/10 for me.
 It has so many layers to it and I love how we get to see these characters both as heroes of the story and the villains.
-The mystery is great and constantly surprising, it had me actively trying to make sense of it as I watched, even taking notes and taking breaks to see if I could figure something out before the show would actually reveal it.
+The mystery is great and constantly surprising.
+It had me actively trying to make sense of it as I watched, even taking notes.
+Hell, I even took breaks just to see if I could figure something out before the show would actually reveal it.

 #2 Characters with duality to them

-When I first started watching this show I kind of expected a story that was much less interesting.
+When I first started watching Higurashi I kind of expected a story that was much less interesting.
 Going by the description I got, I thought it was some story about a bunch of kids that, at the slightest provocation, go mad and kill everyone.
-That could still have been some dumb fun, kinda like Mirai Nikki, but it wouldn’t be a satisfying mystery if “everybody is a psychopath” was the answer to every arc.
+That could still have been some dumb fun, kinda like Mirai Nikki.
+It just wouldn’t be a satisfying mystery if “everybody is a psychopath” was the answer to every arc.

 The reality is different.
-All the characters mentioned above have some hurt to them, things they regret doing, parts of themselves they dislike, a bit of history they keep silent.
-The mystery of each arc and the overarching enigma of what is causing Oyashiro’s Curse play into these in interesting ways, which is ultimately what causes one these kids to become hateful and angry towards their friends, to the point where they are driven to violence.
+All the characters mentioned above have some hurt to them.
+Things they regret doing, parts of themselves they dislike, history they keep silent.
+The mystery of each arc and the overarching enigma of what is causing Oyashiro’s Curse play into these in interesting ways.
+This is ultimately what causes one these kids to become hateful and angry towards their friends, to the point where they are driven to violence.

 Because of this the characters ended up really intriguing me.
-Seeing them have fun together at school and at their club gives them immediate appeal, but to then explore their story and personality through these arcs and see them cope with their problems gave them a lot of depth.
-This then becomes interesting when, in following arcs, they may not remember what happened before, yet you get to see them again and realize that side of them is still there.
+Seeing them have fun together at school and at their club gives them immediate appeal.
+To then explore their story and personality through these arcs and see them cope with their problems gave them a lot of depth.
+This then becomes interesting in subsequent arcs.
+They may not remember what happened before, yet you get to see them again and realize that side of them is still there.
 Even though it’s a time-loop story, you get to see these youngsters grow and deal with their troubles.